UROP Project

 Project Description

-Skills that research assistant(s) may need: Proficient in One Drive (recommended)
+Skills that research assistant(s) may need: Strong reading and literary analysis skills required

 Mentoring Philosophy